Gaby Angelini: Flying career

-Angelini was born in Milan to a wealthy family.
-She earned her pilot's license at the age of 19, and quickly became a popular figure in Italy.
-She was the first Italian woman to complete a trans-European flight, travelling to eight European countries, for which she received a Golden Eagle Medal.
+Angelini was the first Italian woman to complete a trans-European flight, travelling to eight European countries, for which she received a Golden Eagle Medal.
 In 1932 she left Italy on a solo flight to Delhi, India, travelling in a Breda Ba.15 aeroplane.
 Angelini encountered difficulties during a sandstorm in Libya en route, and crashed in the desert and died.
 More than 120,000 people attended her funeral in Milan.

+Legacy

 In 2014, a book by Rosellina Piano was published about Angelini's life, titled La Leggenda di Little Gaby (The Legend of Little Gaby).